-You are asked not to drink or eat anything for at least 6 hours before your operation.
+You are asked not tor eat anything for at least 6 hours before your operation, you may drink plain water until 2 hours before your operation.

 You will be seen by Mr McNicholas and your Anaesthetist before your operation.

 In the anaesthetic room, you will have a needle put into your arm and will be placed on an anaesthetic machine, local anaesthetic techniques will be used.